Mounika-17/titanic_survival_v2/README.md

+# 🆕 Note: In this version of the Titanic Survival Prediction project, the preprocessing and model training steps are integrated into a **single serialized pipeline (`model.pkl`)**, eliminating the need for a separate `preprocessor.pkl` file.

 #  Titanic Survival Prediction | End-to-End Machine Learning Project

 This project predicts whether a passenger survived in the Titanic disaster using machine learning techniques.